mirkosantangelo/Responsive-Browser/README.md

 ### Installation
-[Download the ResponsiveBrowser.safariextz](http://github.com/mirkosantangelo/Responsive-Browser/ResponsiveBrowser.safariextz) file and double click on it.
+[Download the ResponsiveBrowser.safariextz](http://github.com/mirkosantangelo/Responsive-Browser/ResponsiveBrowser.safariextz) file, double click on it to install the extension on your Mac.

 ## How To

 ### Activate Responsive Browser
-Click on the Ruler button on top of Safari toolbar.
-If you do not see the button, right-click the toolbar and select Customize Toolbar, then drag and drop the button inside the toolbar.
+Click on the **button with the Ruler Icon** on top your window Safari toolbar to show the extension bar.
+If you do not see the button, right-click on the Safari toolbar and select Customize Toolbar from the menu, then drag and drop the Responsive Browser button inside your toolbar.

 ![Banner](https://dl.dropboxusercontent.com/u/6625493/responsiveBrowser/open.gif)

-### Apple Devices Presets
+### Use Apple Devices Presets
-Click on Graph Icon and select one device preset from the panel.
-Click once for Portrait mode, twice for Landscape
+Click on **button with the Graph Icon** and select one of the devices that appeart.
+Click on a preset once for **Portrait mode**, twice for **Landscape Mode**

 ![Banner](https://dl.dropboxusercontent.com/u/6625493/responsiveBrowser/open-apple.gif)